charlax/professional-programming/README.md

 * [Checklist of the most important security countermeasures when designing, testing, and releasing your API](https://github.com/shieldfy/API-Security-Checklist)
 * [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/): a series of cheat sheets about various security topics.
+* [Secure by Design](https://henrikwarne.com/2020/03/22/secure-by-design/), a book review by Henrik Warne.
+	* There is a big overlap between secure code and good software design
+	* Every domain value should instead be represented by a domain primitive.
+	* External input needs to be validated before it is used in the system, in the following order: origin, size, lexical content, syntax, semantics.
+	* Entities should be consistent at creation, have limited operation, shouldn't be sharing mutable objects.
+	* Three Rs to do every few hours: rotate secrets automatically, repave servers and applications (redeploy on clean footprint), repair vulnerable.
+	* Don’t use exceptions for the control flow.

 ### Shell